 Armand gave up and said, “We’ll go get you some clothes at your apartment, and we’ll run later, Okay Johnson?”

 She smiled.
 And he collapsed on top of her doing push-ups over her body.
-Samantha was laughing because his arms were amazingly strong and well developed.
+Samantha was laughing because his arms were strong and well developed.

 But his erection awakened and poked at her with each push-up.

 Armand giggled with each thrust of his muscled arms.
-Sam was tempted to reach out and feel his hardness through his shorts but she resisted.
+It tempted Sam to reach out and feel his hardness through his shorts but she resisted.

 His cute accent was too adorable, and she didn’t know what to say.

 “Oh, he said, my family name.
 It is Italian Somali, on the far East coast of Africa, but I wasn’t born there, and my mother’s Sicilian.”